Category Archives: Danish Royals

 Frederik had four elder siblings but his eldest two siblings died young.
 He was fifteen years younger than his closest sibling Margaret.

-Frederik’s father Christian I, King of Denmark, Norway, and Sweden, and also Duke of Schleswig and Holstein, died in 1481 when Frederik was ten-years-old.
-During King Christian I’s life, his wife Queen Dorothea had asked her husband to leave the Duchy of Schleswig and the Duchy of Holstein to Frederik.
+Frederik’s father Christian I, King of Denmark, Norway, and Sweden, and also Duke of Schleswig and Holstein, died in 1481 when Frederik was ten years old.
+During King Christian I’s life, his wife Queen Dorothea asked her husband to leave the Duchy of Schleswig and the Duchy of Holstein to Frederik.
 However, upon the death of King Christian I, his son and successor King Hans I instead insisted on German inheritance law, which meant both brothers would be co-rulers of the duchies of Schleswig and Holstein.

 Until Frederik reached his majority in 1490, his mother Queen Dorothea was co-ruler as regent of the duchies of Schleswig and Holstein with her son King Hans.
 Frederik grew up at Gottorp Castle in the Duchy of Schleswig, now in Schleswig in the German state of Schleswig-Holstein.
 He was educated at Bordesholm Monastery (link in German) in the Duchy of Schleswig.
 Although the duchies could not be divided, Queen Dorothea arranged for the income from both duchies to be divided equally between the two brothers, who both held the title Duke of Schleswig and Holstein.